Native Vegetation Heritage

 Faced with this situation, and with an electoral commitment to curb native vegetation clearance, the incoming Bannon Labor Government acts decisively: on 12 May 1983 statutory controls on clearance () in the form of Regulations under The Planning Act 1982 () are introduced.
 Conservation groups welcome the move and, significantly, the State's peak farming body the then United Farmers & Stockowners (UF&S), does not question the need for the controls, focusing instead on the absence of any compensation for affected landholders.

 The Government defends its decision not to pay compensation by indicating that it is looking for a balance between conservation and development and most landholders lodging clearance applications receive approval to clear around 40–60% of the area applied for.
 However there are long delays in the assessment process and farmer unrest builds, culminating in a test case and a High Court of Australia ruling (5-4) in the landholders' favour.

-See the below documents for more information on the Native Vegetation Management Act 1985:
+More information on the Native Vegetation Management Act 1985

 The end of broad-acre clearance